Pandemic Response Box supporting information

-View the structures of the compounds included in Pandemic Response Box.
-This excel document also includes other useful information like Compound ID, trivial name, molecular weight, salt, AlogP, ChEMBL reference, literature reference where ChEMBL reference is not available for reported biological activity.
-Plate map and Biological Data on Pandemic Response Box compounds will be available soon.
+View the structures and associated data of the compounds included in Pandemic Response Box.
+This excel document also includes other useful information like Compound ID, trivial name, molecular weight, salt, AlogP, cytoxicity, invitro ADME, ChEMBL reference, literature reference where ChEMBL reference is not available for reported biological activity.
+View the plate map for the Pandemic Response Box.

 Scientific input or advice